 The holiday season is upon us, and that means big sales for retailers large and small.
 This year, many retailers are shifting focus from in-store to online promotions to reduce the spread of COVID-19.
 But as competition increases, retailers must ensure they don’t just draw shoppers online, but convert them into buyers.
-Using predictive analytics, researchers from Tsinghu University in Beijing, China believe they can help retailers identify their best customers seconds after shoppers get online, enabling improved targeting for promotions.
+Using predictive analytics, researchers from Tsinghua University in Beijing, China, the Korea Advanced Institute for Science and Technology (KAIST) and Institute for Basic Science (IBS) in South Korea, believe they can help retailers identify their best customers seconds after shoppers get online, enabling improved targeting for promotions.

 The team reviewed more than 31 million shopping logs captured during Singles’ Day – China’s top shopping day that takes place every November 11 – from large retailer Jingong Mall (JD.com).
 To understand the steps taken by potential buyers and classify them into categories, the data collected included consumers who purchased a product and those that didn’t, as well as those shopping online versus the retailer’s mobile app.

 Researchers found purchasing behaviors tended to be different during Singles’ Day compared to a typical shopping day.
 Shoppers were more likely to make impulse decisions, and more first-time shoppers visited.
 They also discovered:

 - About 18% of shoppers returned to the site multiple times, and these people were most likely to make a purchase.

 - People who shopped via the store’s app made more purchases than those who shopped online.
 Just 39% of shoppers used the app, but they accounted for 56% of sales.

 - Those who reviewed product details were more likely to make a purchase than those simply viewing discount information.